Working in the UK after study

-If you are applying the UK, you need to hold £945 for 90 consecutive days in your bank account statement, with the statement being no more than 31 days old at the time of your visa application.
+If you’re applying the UK, you need to hold £1,270 for 28 consecutive days in your bank account statement, with the statement being no more than 31 days old at the time of your visa application.
 The cost of this application is £493.

 For further information about this scheme please see the Gov.uk website.